Azure/azure-sdk-for-java/sdk/identity/azure-identity-extensions/Azure-Database-for-PostgreSQL-README.md

 ## Key concepts

-### Azure AD authentication with PostgreSQL
+### Microsoft Entra authentication with PostgreSQL

-Microsoft Azure Active Directory (Azure AD) authentication is a mechanism of connecting to Azure Database for PostgreSQL using identities defined in Azure AD.
-With Azure AD authentication, you can manage database user identities and other Microsoft services in a central location, which simplifies permission management.
+Microsoft Entra authentication is a mechanism of connecting to Azure Database for PostgreSQL using identities defined in Microsoft Entra ID.
+With Microsoft Entra authentication, you can manage database user identities and other
+Microsoft services in a central location, which simplifies permission management.

-The following high-level diagram summarizes how authentication works using Azure AD authentication with Azure Database for PostgreSQL.
+The following high-level diagram summarizes how authentication works using Microsoft Entra authentication with Azure Database for PostgreSQL.
 The arrows indicate communication pathways.

 ![postgresql-architecture.png](img/postgresql-architecture.png)

-To learn more about using Azure AD with PostgreSQL, see Use (Use Azure Active Directory for authenticating with PostgreSQL)[Use Azure Active Directory for authenticating with PostgreSQL]
+To learn more about using Microsoft Entra ID with PostgreSQL, see (Use Microsoft Entra ID for authenticating with PostgreSQL)[Use Microsoft Entra ID for authenticating with PostgreSQL].

 ### Architecture